scottnath/retropie-with-dual-x-arcades/README.md

 1. Install RetroPie as per [this fantastic lifehacker post](http://lifehacker.com/how-to-turn-your-raspberry-pi-into-a-retro-game-console-498561192).
     * **NOTE: Do NOT do step three**
 2. SSH into your RetroPie and open retroarch.cfg
-    ** location: `/opt/retropie/configs/all/retroarch.cfg`
+    * location: `/opt/retropie/configs/all/retroarch.cfg`
-3. Replace the whole file with the one in this repo
+3. Replace the whole file with the retroarch.cfg in this repo
 4. Connect your second X-Arcade to a computer and the ps/2 keyboard to the x-arcade
     * you only need to connect it to a computer to power the X-Arcade
 5. Follow [X-Gaming's joystick programming instructions](http://www.xgaming.com/support/questions/15/X-Arcade%E2%84%A2+Programming+Guide) and program the second X-Arcade to match the Player 3 and Player 4 keyboard setups.